nlune/DCGAN-2019/README.md

 2. `./openface/util/align-dlib.py data/FolderImagesToProcess align innerEyesAndBottomLip data/NameFolderToSaveProcessedImages --size 64`

-The first folder path should be changed to the folder your images are saved.
+The first folder path should be changed to the folder where your images are saved.
 The second folder path is where processed images will be saved.

 To run the GUI, cd into the Inpaint_GUI folder and `./gui_inpaint.py` or `python gui_inpaint.py`.

+Option to save images after each iteration: in the gui_inpaint.py file, set self.saveEaItr = True.

 Screenshot of GUI (result of inpainting using 50 iterations):